liflab/cornipickle-android-probe/README.md

-Cornipickle: a runtime monitor for layout constraints
+ï»¿Cornipickle: a runtime monitor for layout constraints
 =====================================================

-Cornichon is a declarative language that can express desirable properties of a web application  and mobile app as a set of human-readable assertions .
-Cornipickle, an automated testing tool that can verify Cornichon properties on-the-fly as a user interacts with an application.
+Probe code is a probe that send all information about the current state of the window activity and relaying it to the server for further processing

 Table of Contents                                                    {#toc}
 -----------------